aguaroteam/.github/profile/README.md

-## Hi there 👋

-As a mission-based company, Aguaro is 100% dedicated to ecological transition of enterprise services, starting with IT.
+# 🌵 As a mission-based company, Aguaro is 100% dedicated to ecological transition of enterprise services, starting with IT.

 <!--